ricardoisgood/cypress-qa-automation/README.md

 npm install
 ```

-It is recommended to use Node.js LTS.
+It is recommended to use Node.js LTS - version 22.19.00.
 Tests can be executed in Linux/macOS shells or PowerShell (Windows).

 ---